evdimitriou/Modeling-Car-Insurances/README.md

 # Modeling Car Insurances

+## Overview

-This project involves building a predictive model to estimate the likelihood of a customer making a claim on their car insurance during the policy period.
-The project is commissioned by a fictional car insurance company, which seeks to optimize their pricing strategy and improve their risk assessment capabilities.
-Given the large market for car insurance, accurate prediction models are crucial for maintaining competitive advantage.
+This project aims to develop a predictive model to estimate the likelihood of a customer making a claim on their car insurance during the policy period.
+Commissioned by a fictional car insurance company, the project seeks to optimize pricing strategies and enhance risk assessment capabilities, crucial for maintaining a competitive edge in the large car insurance market.

-## Project Overview

-The primary goal of this project is to identify the single most predictive feature from the provided customer dataset that can be used to predict whether a customer will make a claim.
-The dataset, `car_insurance.csv`, includes various customer attributes such as age, gender, driving experience, education, income, and more.

-## Dataset Description
+## Dataset

-The dataset contains the following columns:
+The dataset, `car_insurance.csv`, includes various customer attributes:

 - **id**: Unique client identifier
 - **age**: Client's age group